wosienko/malgo-c2/README.md

 Once everything is populated, run: `docker compose up -d`.
 It will spin up the following services:

-- Red Team Operators' panel - Fullstack web application.
+- Operator Panel - Fullstack web application.
-- Websocket server - server handling realtime communication with the operator.
+- Websocket Server - server handling realtime communication with the operator.
-- Gateway server - gRPC server designed for communication with redirectors.
+- Gateway Server - gRPC server designed for communication with redirectors.
-- Schema migration container - simple container designed only to perform database migrations.
+- Schema Migration Container - simple container designed only to perform database migrations.
 - PostgreSQL - database for the main server.
 - Redis - Redis Stack instance used for Event-Driven Development with streams.
 - Jaeger - tracing platform.
 Enables tracing of each event for easier debugging.
 - Grafana - dashboard for monitoring metrics of the services.
 - VictoriaMetrics - alternative for Prometheus.
-- VictoriaMetrics agent - service scraping the services for new metrics.
+- VictoriaMetrics Agent - service scraping the services for new metrics.

 ### Redirectors